 Finding Porth Chapel Beach TR19 6JT

-Lucy Land Rover was in the lap of luxury in the immaculately mown meadow, for the afternoon in the spacious parking for a very reasonable £2, while we walked down passed the churchyard and across the road to walk to the beach.
+Lucy Land Rover was in the lap of luxury in the immaculately mown meadow, for the afternoon in the spacious parking at St Levan church.

-The walk to the beach was an unexpected extra pleasure, taking us across a well trodden Granite Bridge and on through the trees until we felt the wind tug and buffet us as we emerged from the sheltered path on to the cliff top.
+The walk to the beach was an unexpected extra pleasure, along a path to a well trodden Granite Bridge and on through the trees.
+Finally we felt the wind tug and buffet us as we emerged from the sheltered path on to the cliff top.
 Here we took a little detour over a modern bridge, to avoid an eroded area.

-We Finally packed our things to leave and passed an excited spaniel digging furiously in the sands and his owner said “He could dig all day!” before we climbed back up the rocks to the path and as I glanced back the dog was still digging.
+We finally packed our things to leave and passed an excited spaniel digging furiously in the sands and his owner said “He could dig all day!” as I glanced back, the dog was still digging.
 Time for somebody else’s turn to enjoy the beach!

 Well not quite at the beach but our German guests enjoyed visiting a house in St levan for a Cream Tea. appropriately named “Porth Chapel cream teas” Other than that, the nearest facilities are at Porthcurno and The Minack Theatre.